-Gráinne Troute

-Independent

-BA, Grad DipBusStuds, CMinstD, CFInstD
+Gráinne Troute Independent BA, Grad DipBusStuds, CMinstD, CFInstD

 Gráinne is Chair of Summerset's People and Culture Committee.
-She is a Chartered Fellow of the Institute of Directors, a director of Tourism Holdings and Investore Property, and a board member of Duncan Cotterill.
+She is a Chartered Fellow of the Institute of Directors, a director of Tourism Holdings and Investore Property, a board member of Duncan Cotterill and Chair of Montana Group.
 Gráinne is a professional director with many years' experience in senior executive roles.
 She was General Manager, Corporate Services at SKYCITY Entertainment Group and Managing Director of McDonald's Restaurants (NZ).
 She also held senior management roles with Coopers and Lybrand (now PwC) and HR Consultancy Right Management.
-Gráinne has vast expertise in operating customer-focused businesses in highly competitive sectors.
-She has also spent many years as a trustee and Chair in the not-for-profit sector. including having been the Chair of Tourism Industry Aotearoa (TIA) and Chair of Ronald McDonald House Charities New Zealand, Grainne has been a director of Summerset since 2016.
+Gráinne has vast expertise in operating customerfocused businesses in highly competitive sectors.
+She has also spent many years as a trustee and Chair in the not-for-profit sector, including having been the Chair of Tourism Industry Aotearoa (TIA) and Chair of Ronald McDonald House Charities New Zealand, Gráinne has been a director of Summerset since 2016.

-Andrea Scown

-Future Director (IoD)

-BBUS, ACA, MinstD
+Andrea Scown Future Director (IoD) BBUS, ACA, MinstD

 Andrea is a future director under the Institute of Directors' (IoD) Future Directors programme which aims to develop New Zealand's next generation of directors and provide experience of governance in large companies around the country.
 Future Directors fully participate in all Board matters but do not have voting or decision rights.
 Andrea is CEO of Mitre 10, an enormously successful retail company with renowned customer experience. and has expertise leading significant business units within complex organisations for some of NZ and Australia's most iconic brands in sectors including Home Improvement, Apparel, General Merchandise, Property, Investment and Dairy.
-Andrea has been a Future Director with Summerset since 2022.
+Andrea has been a Future Director with Summerset since 2022 and has been appointed for a term of 18 months.